nitishb-dev/ANARIX-AI-Agent/README.md

 # 🧠 ANARIX AI Agent (FastAPI + Gemini + MySQL)

-An intelligent AI-powered agent designed to interpret natural language questions, automatically generate SQL queries, execute them on a MySQL database, and optionally display visualizations — all through a user-friendly FastAPI interface.

-It leverages **Google Gemini** (via Generative AI API) for robust natural language understanding and **Matplotlib** for insightful data visualizations on your e-commerce sales, ads, and eligibility metrics.
+---

+## 🚀 Project Overview

+This project focuses on building an AI agent designed to answer e-commerce data questions.
+The agent is capable of interpreting natural language questions, generating and executing SQL queries on provided datasets, and responding with accurate answers.

 ---